-Seasoned hosts know that planning for holiday guests does not come without its challenges.
+Planning for holiday guests does not come without its challenges.
 As we look forward to the food, festivities, and fun times with family and friends, our thoughts turn to the necessary preparations that come with hosting during the holidays.
-So we thought it might be helpful to share our best tips and tricks for getting your home ready for guests this holiday season, from cleaning to prepping your guests’ space to just generally anticipating your guests needs.
-After all, if we are going to ask people to come and stay in our home, we should do our best to make it special and provide all of the comforts of home.
+Here are our best tips and tricks for getting your home ready for guests this holiday season, from cleaning to prepping your guests’ space and anticipating guests' needs, and just generally doing our best to provide all of the comforts of home.

 Here are 7 simple steps to prepare your home for holiday guests…